tomasmihalyi/living-spec-power/steering/maintaining.md

 - Categorization accuracy: 91% (target: 85%)

 Update the Metrics section with current values and status indicators.
+Also mark the "users want auto-categorization" assumption as validated.
 ```

 ### Section 6: Decision Log